-They protect presidents and pre-schoolers; prevent cyber and terrorist attacks.
-And take preventive measures to protect the homeland.
-They are all specialists in one way or another … trained in several security positions, protecting people, companies and country.
-Amazingly, the range of jobs in the field is quite extraordinary.
-The pay can be into the six or seven figure range, or practically nothing.
-The job, however, is always important.
+These important security jobs include roles in the public and private sectors and salaries into the six or seven-figure range.
+They protect presidents and pre-schoolers, prevent cyber and terrorist attacks, and take preventive measures to protect the homeland.
+They are all specialists in one way or another and trained in several security positions, protecting people, companies, and countries.
+Amazingly, the range of these important jobs in the field is quite extraordinary.

-Salaries for all the jobs listed below [They are not listed in order of salary since within each job category, payout varies] are different by states, companies and in the case of personal bodyguards, individuals, but in general, those given are median salaries, as documented on salary.com and the U.S. Bureau of Labor Statistics.
+Salaries for all the jobs are listed below.
+They are not listed in order of salary since, within each job category, payout varies.
+In addition, pay is different by state, company, and individual, but in general, those given are median salaries, as documented on salary.com and the U.S. Bureau of Labor Statistics.

 These individuals patrol casino properties and ensure the safety of both guests and employees.
 It is likely they also look for card cheaters.
 Like all security personnel, they respond to emergencies as needed, and notify local police officers when backup is necessary.

-Generally casinos look for individuals with law enforcement background, cops, or individuals with industrial security backgrounds (guards).
+Generally, casinos look for individuals with a law enforcement background, cops, or individuals with industrial security backgrounds (guards).
 The highest salaries are usually found at Las Vegas casinos.

 Sometimes those agents sit behind the scenes and watch cameras located throughout the store, but whether they are watching screens or walking the floor, they save companies millions of dollars in theft.

 Water cops.
-These inspectors examine seagoing vessels to certify compliance with national and international health and safety regulations in cargo handling and stowage.
+These inspectors examine seagoing vessels to certify compliance with national and international health and safety regulations in cargo handling and storage.

 Bailiffs are legal officers whose main role is to maintain law and order during courtroom proceedings.
 Judges depend on bailiffs to ensure that the public, jury, legal teams and defendants proceed through trials and other court proceedings peacefully and with the required decorum.
 Not anyone can be a court bailiff.
 You’ll need at least a high school diploma or GED.
 Some additional training, either at a 2- or 4-year college, vocational school or police academy, may be an asset in pursuing a position as a court bailiff.